brucewu16899/docker/containers/mysqlmongorepl/README.md

 List all articles: `curl --user admin:admin --header "accept: application/json" http://[IP]:52999/newsreader.svc/Articles`

-If yo want to make sure that `mongod` is runing:
+If you want to make sure that `mongod` is runing:

 ```
 # Install mongo client